Mom of five beautiful children. Family and my children are my greatest passion! I love exploring and growing with them.

 - 4 boneless, skinless chicken breasts

 - 2-3 tablespoons olive oil

 - 1 tablespoon butter

 - Open the package of chicken and shake on the Cajun spice liberally, covering the top of the chicken pieces.
 Then zest some lemon on top as well.

 - Lay a large piece of saran wrap on the counter.
 Place the chicken pieces, spiced side, down on top of the saran wrap.
 Liberally cover the other side of the chicken now with Cajun spices and some lemon zest.

 - Place another piece of saran wrap on top of the chicken breasts.
 Use your rolling pin and pound on top of the chicken pieces until they are about an inch thick.

-- Prepare the asparagus, by trimming off the bottom of the asparagus where it is woody (approximately 1.5 inches).
+- Prepare the asparagus by trimming off the bottom of the asparagus where it is woody (approximately 1.5 inches).
 Discard the woody ends.
 Chop up the rest of the asparagus into 1- to 2-inch pieces.

-- Once chicken is removed, add 1 tablespoon of butter to the hot pan and add the chopped asparagus.
-Cook 4 to 6 minutes until desired tenderness is achieved.
+- Once the chicken is removed, add 1 tablespoon of butter to the hot pan and add the chopped asparagus.
+Cook for 4 to 6 minutes until desired tenderness is achieved.
 Add a splash of lemon juice at the last minute of cooking (optional).

-Recipe note: If you have enough room in your pan, you can arrange the chicken to one side and add the asparagus and butter to the other side of the pan to cook together the last 4 to 6 minutes.
+Recipe note: If you have enough room in your pan, you can arrange the chicken to one side and add the asparagus and butter to the other side of the pan to cook together for the last 4 to 6 minutes.